logicspark/awesome-social-button/README.md

 ## :books: License

 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See [`LICENSE`](https://github.com/logicspark/social-awesome-button/blob/main/LICENSE) for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)